LuizaQueiroz1/Estudos/auto-didata/cursos/Idiomas/2 - english-with-Tiffany/teacher-tiffany.md

 ## make it up to you

 when you forgot something related to other person and want to apologize to this person offering a gift, I can say: I want make it up to you

+## SunBurn

+its when you are outside for too long or in the beach even, and you don't apply the sunscreen

+Birds are covered in feathers(penas).
+Beak of the bird

+## Floss

+means to use dental floss between the teeth and gums

+SPF: is Sun Protection Factor

+## Swagger

+is a way of walking or behaving that shows you are confidence

+## To bust someone out

+is to help one to scape from a place or thing (often prison)

+## Pop that cage open:

+a cage is an object/space surrounded all sides by bars or wire, in which animals and bird are kept.

+To pop something open means to open(something) suddenly and quickly or movement related to doing it.

+## Robust

+Something strong, solid or healthy
+Other words to say robust: sturdy, vigorous, hearty

+## suit yourself

+is an expression either humorously or angrily to mean "do what you want to do"

+## Flap

+is the wave movement that a bird's wings does when flying

+## To thrust

+means to push something somewhere, suddenly and strongly

+## To lift

+means to move something from a lower to a higher position

+## To drag

+means to move something by pulling it along a surface, usually the ground